opengeospatial/ogcapi-connected-systems/README.md

 - SWE Common data (JSON, text, binary, protobuf)
 - O&M (JSON and XML)

-In addition to well-know HTTP/REST CRUD operations, the following protocol bindings will be defined:
+In addition to classical HTTP/REST CRUD operations, the following protocol bindings will be defined:

 - Websocket
 - MQTT